bp2008/PdfScriptRemover/README.md

 ```

 For convenience, you can provide a directory path as `outputFile` and the output file name will be copied from the input file.
 You can also provide a directory path as `inputFile` and the program will recursively run itself on the PDF files contained within the input directory.
 When using directory input, you must also use directory output.

+A record of each object removed from the PDF is written to Standard Output.
+If nothing is removed, nothing is written to standard output, and the output file is not written.